Group of Five: History

 The Group of Five is a context-dependent shorthand term for a group of five nations.
 The composition of the five and what is encompassed by the term is construed differently in different time frames.
-Initially, the term "Group of Five" or "G5" encompassed the five leading economies of the world, but the use of the term changed over time.
-Nowadays, the term tends to describe the next tier of nations whose economies had expanded so substantially as to be construed in the same category as the world's eight major industrialized countries.
+In the early 1970s, the term "Group of Five" or "G5" encompassed the five leading economies of the world, but the use of the term changed over time, after the original group became known as the G7 with the inclusion of Italy and Canada.

+Between 2005 and 2014, the term was used to describe the next tier of nations whose economies had expanded so substantially as to be construed in the same category as the world's eight major industrialized countries.

 20th century

 The concept of a forum for the world's major industrialized democracies emerged following the 1973 oil crisis and subsequent global recession.
 In 1974 the United States created the informal Library Group, an unofficial gathering of senior financial officials from France, Japan, the United Kingdom, the United States, and West Germany.
 These men were called the "Library Group" because they met informally in the library of the White House in Washington, D.C.

 During the 1970s, the term Group of Five came to be identified the top five of the world's the leading economies as ranked by per capita GDP.
 Without the informal meetings of the G5 finance ministers, there would have been no subsequent meetings of G-5 leaders.
 In 1975, French President Valéry Giscard d'Estaing invited five other heads of government from Italy, Japan, the United Kingdom, the United States, and West Germany to a six-party economic summit in Château de Rambouillet.
 At the time, it was impossible to predict whether this informal gathering would be meaningful or only a public relations event.

 In subsequent years, the group of world leaders expanded to reflect changed economic and political developments: